What are Learning Theories?

 - Evaluate: Evaluation involves using higher-order thinking skills that demonstrate both creativity and logic.
 An evaluation of a topic involves critiquing it, criticizing it, identifying blind spots or flaws in arguments, and questioning taken-for-granted assumptions.

 - Create: Creation involves coming up with new knowledge that goes beyond the knowledge that is at hand.
-A creative person needs to use inductive reasoning to develop hypotheses and test them to confirm hunches.
+A creative person needs to use inductive learning and reasoning to develop hypotheses and test them to confirm hunches.
 A creator needs to have strong investigative and entrepreneurial skills.

 5. Cognitive Load Theory

 Sweller’s cognitive load theory is a cognitive theory that emphasizes that teachers need to take into account the mind’s ‘cognitive architecture’ when teaching.

 In layman’s terms, the most important thing to remember from this learning theory is that our working memory can only hold a certain amount of information at once.
 If we give students too much information at once, their mind will go into ‘cognitive overload’ and learning will slow down or stop.

 The practical implication of this theory is that teachers should teach information in small and manageable ‘chunks’ of knowledge.